Skip navigation

 Causes

-Myotonia congenita is caused by a genetic change (mutation).
+Myotonia congenita is caused by a genetic change (genetic variant).
 It is passed down from either one or both parents to their children (inherited).

 Myotonia congenita is caused by a problem in the part of the muscle cells that are needed for muscles to relax.
-Abnormal repeated electrical signals occur in the muscles, causing a stiffness called myotonia.
+Abnormal repeated electrical signals occur in the muscles, causing a type of muscle stiffness called myotonia.

 Symptoms